 Bark Frameworks began in Jared Bark’s SoHo loft.
-We now work from our 27,000 square foot building in Long Island City.
+Now, an employee-owned company, we work from our 27,000 square foot building in Long Island City.
 Since we make all our frames here in our LIC shop, we can offer an infinite variety of new frame designs as well as our frames that have become classics.

 In the 1970’s we were known for our simple, spare frames for the works of such artists as Donald Judd, Jasper Johns and Brice Marden.
 Soon we were framing for galleries and then collectors as well as for artists.
 Artists’ concern for the best possible display of their work is a high priority in our designs.

 We framed this work by Mel Bochner in 1972.
 The frame is of basswood.
 In the 70’s we used many species besides basswood: maple, cherry, ash, walnut, red birch, butternut and others.
 At that time the only finishes we used were oils and waxes—no stains or painted finishes.
 Early on we modified profiles as needed for each frame, which at the time was a rare capacity.
 For this frame, at Bochner’s request, we ripped down our first milled profile so the proportions and scale suited the work .
 He appreciated our concern with, as he put it, “what goes on inside the frame, the life of the object, conservation issues.”